Pipette: Pipette aids

 A variety of devices have been developed for safer, easier, and more efficient pipetting.
 For example, a motorized pipette controller can aid liquid aspiration or dispensing using volumetric pipettes or graduated pipettes; a tablet can interact in real-time with the pipette and guide a user through a protocol; and a pipette station can help to control the pipette tip immersion depth and improve ergonomics.

 Robots

-Pipette robots are capable of manipulating the pipettes as humans would do.
+Pipette robots are capable of manipulating pipettes just as humans would do.

 Calibration

 Pipette recalibration is an important consideration in laboratories using these devices.
 It is the act of determining the accuracy of a measuring device by comparison with NIST traceable reference standards.
 Pipette calibration is essential to ensure that the instrument is working according to expectations and as per the defined regimes or work protocols.
 Pipette calibration is considered to be a complex affair because it includes many elements of calibration procedure and several calibration protocol options as well as makes and models of pipettes to consider.